Initiatives for SDGs

 Familiar activity "recycling" that everyone is doing.
 However, I think that there are things we can do closer to when we consider the energy that goes into "recycling."
 That is to continue to use it for a long time.

 At Daio Seisakusho, we are paying attention to parts, which is one of our main products, as well as developing eco-designs with an awareness of extending the service life.In addition to the conventional 3Rs, we would like to introduce and promote "still usable" -Repair methods to support users who practice eco-style.

 Our approach to harmful substances

-At Daio Seisakusho, we are actively promoting the use of lead-free products, but the problem of lead being mixed into parts imported as lead-free products from our China factory in 2006 (it passed as lead-free in the preliminary inspection at the start of import). ), and in order to strengthen the acceptance inspection and pre-shipment inspection at every import and receipt, purchase and install the fluorescent X-ray analyzer in-house and perform sampling inspection to ensure quality assurance as needed.
-I am.
+Daio Seisakusho is actively promoting lead-free production, but in 2006 there was a problem that lead was mixed into parts imported as lead-free products from the Chinese factory (preliminary inspection at the start of import passed as lead-free). ), And in order to strengthen the acceptance inspection and pre-shipment inspection at the time of import and arrival, we purchase and install a fluorescent X-ray analyzer in-house and perform sampling inspection to ensure quality assurance as appropriate.
+We are doing it.

 In addition, we have a system in place to report the content inspection results using an X-ray fluorescence analyzer for the six RoHS regulated substances including lead on the same day in response to customer requests.

 Regarding the problem of lead contained in our metal accessories